xmidt-org/docs/content/docs/operating/troubleshooting.md

           # double check http vs https and the hostname
     ```

-# General Error
+# General Errors
 - Problem: Docker networking with localhost.
   - Solution: Use the ip address of the host machine.
-  You can not use localhost when working with docker.
+  You can not use `localhost` when working with docker.